 On completion, the customer submits the Waste Profile Sheet to their Waste Management Representative.
 The Waste Management Representative will coordinate all required reviews and return the approved Waste Profile Sheet to the customer.
 During the Waste Profile Sheet review and approval step, your Waste Management Representative will:

 - Ensure the waste stream fits into an established WSRd or develop a "Specific WSRd", in accordance with the WSRd assignment matrix.

-- Process any Hanford Site Solid Waste Acceptance Criteria document waivers required for approval of the waste stream.
+- Identify any Hanford Site Solid Waste Acceptance Criteria document exceptions required for approval of the waste stream.
 If a waiver requires DOE-RL approval, the Waste Profile Sheet review/approval time most likely will be delayed.

 - Ensure the waste stream complies with all applicable sections of the Hanford Site Solid Waste Acceptance Criteria document.